checkr/cryptr/README.md

 # Cryptr

+Cryptr is a minimal encryption module that follows the standard of SimpleBox or AES-256-CBC.

+- SimpleBox: is recommended, and it handles multi_decrypyt gracefully._
-Cryptr is a minimal encryption module that follows the standard of AES-256-CBC.
-A random iv is generated each time and prepended to the encrypted message.
+- AES-256-CRC: A random iv is generated each time and prepended to the encrypted message.

 ## Installation